Visiting rules for nursing homes and health centers in Oslo

 General rules for all visitors

-- You can not visit if you are ill or in quarantine.
+- You can not visit if you are ill, in close contact or in home quarantine.

 - We keep visit records for everyone who comes to visit to ensure any infection tracking.
-Also applies to visitors who are going to take a resident on a trip.
+This is voluntary to write in the protocol.
+The protocol is shredded after ten days.

 - Dogs and other pets may be allowed.
 Agree with the department in advance.